Keeping Your Child Safe

-Here are some suggestions to keep your child safe all year long.
+Here are some suggestions on how to keep your child safe all year round.

-Understand Wandering Patterns and Eliminate Triggers discusses how to determine the type of wandering your child might do and how to address it, along with social story templates that can be individualized for your child.
+- Understand Wandering Patterns and Eliminate Triggers.
+Learn how to determine what type of wandering your child does or might do and how to address each type.
+Includes terrific social story templates that you can individualize for your child.

-Teach Your Child About Wandering Safety covers strategies you can use for children with differing language capacities.
-It also includes a link to stop signs you can print and put on any possible exit your child might use, as a visual reminder that it's not safe to leave.
+- Teach Your Child About Wandering Safety.
+Learn strategies you can use for children with limited communication—as well as those with functional communication.
+Also includes a link to stop signs you can print and put on any exit your child might use as a reminder that it's not safe to leave.

-- Secure Your Home or Whatever Location Your Child is In This means marking and or securing all exits, including:
+- Secure Your Home or Whatever Location Your Child is In.
+This means ANY way your child might be able to leave, including:

-- loose-fitting fences/doors/gates/windows that could yield to pressure
+- weak or loose-fitting fences/doors/gates/windows that could yield to a child’s pressure

 - tears in window screens or screen doors that kids could make bigger and get out